-We raise funds to build the knowledge base about alcohol, to better understand what strategies are most effective in promoting safer drinking habits, and to support Australian communities.
+We will raise funds to build the knowledge base about alcohol, to better understand what works to address the complex problems caused by alcohol, and to support Australian communities respond to alcohol misuse.

-We are guided by the World Health Organisation’s global strategy to reduce the harmful use of alcohol for tackling alcohol-related harms through population-based strategies, problem directed policies, and direct interventions.
+We will be guided by the World Health Organization’s Global Strategy to Reduce the Harmful Use of Alcohol for tackling alcohol-related harms through population-based strategies, problem directed policies, and direct interventions.

-The Foundation has set up two investment funds, a program fund that provides funding to support our work in supporting communities and strategic policy areas, and a capital fund to support our annual operational costs.
+The Foundation has set up an endowment fund (Capital Fund) to support our work in helping communities and our strategic policy priorities.
 Our investment income supports the Foundation’s annual operational costs.

-100 percent of all funds provided to the Foundation via corporate partnerships, donations and bequests are paid into the program fund to support our work in supporting communities and strategic policies areas.
+100 per cent of all funds provided to the Foundation via corporate partnerships, donations and bequests are paid into the Capital Fund to support our work.
 None of these funds are spent on operational or fundraising activities.

 The Foundation is a member of the Fundraising Institute of Australia (FIA).
 As members we adhere to the Principles and Standards of Fundraising Practice, the charity code of conduct that guides ethical, and accountable and transparent fundraising.
 The principles and standards are critical to how the fundraising profession is viewed by donors, government, the wider community and fundraisers.